English (UK)

 Impressive.

-Why does the first of those Harvard law school CV examples work better?
+Why does the first of those Harvard law student CV examples work better?
 It does due diligence on the details.

 Expert Hint: You need a cover letter with your CV for law school.
 Admissions departments want your letter to show you’re passionate about the school.